 We went to Johnston Canyon afterwards.
 The hike one-way was about an hour long, and it was rainy and wet.
 I personally think it looks better in photos than it did in real life.

 We went up the Banff Gondola to Sulfur Mountain.
 We got there around 7 and were worried we wouldn’t make it for the returning gondola at 8:30.
-It would’ve been like the horror movie Frozen.
+It would’ve been like the movie Frozen (not the kids movie).

 On our last day, we revisited Lake Louise and enjoyed the sunny view we weren’t able to see when we stayed there.